 Minoxidil is a topical hair loss treatment that has been proven to generate hair growth.
 It is a vasodilator and stimulates blood circulation, but whether or not it promotes hair growth by this mechanism isn’t entirely understood.
 The fact, however, is that it does help hair to grow back in most people.
 You’ll find more information about this product on our MINOXIDIL page.

-Also, hair loss in women is generally a bit more complicated than hair loss in men.
+Also, hair loss in women is generally a bit more complicated than male pattern baldness.
 It may have been that your wife was experiencing telogen effluvium (a common temporary form of hair loss) or if the patches of hair loss were coin-shaped, bald patches and not thinning hair as such, it may have been alopecia areata (an autoimmune condition where the hair grows back on its own without treatment in majority of cases).

 Rubbing ginger on a man’s head to treat hair loss is not recommended as male hair loss is largely due to the effects of a chemical by-product the body produces, known as DHT.
-PROPECIA is the most effective hair loss treatment for men and is proven to inhibit the hair loss-causing effects of DHT.
+Finasteride 1mg is the most effective hair loss treatment for men and has been proven to inhibit the hair loss-causing effects of DHT.